Frankwra/Frankwra/README.md

-:computer: Future Front-End Developer!
+:computer: Future ANDROID Developer!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning HTML5, CSS3 and Javascript.
+:books: I’m currently learning KOTTLIN and JAVA.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals: work as an android developer.